Canon 1300D vs Nikon Df

 Feature comparison: Canon 1300D vs Nikon Df

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1300D and the Df are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the Df offers a wider field of view (100%) than the one in the 1300D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the Df has a higher magnification (0.70x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1300D and Nikon Df along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 1300D has one, while the Df does not.
 While the built-in flash of the 1300D is not very powerful, it can at times be useful as a fill-in light.